Fran6nd/downtranscoder/README.md

 1. Go to **Settings** → **Administration** → **DownTranscoder**
 2. Configure your settings:
+   - **Access Control**:
+     - **Restrict to Admins Only**: When enabled (default), only administrators can access the app.
+Disable to allow all users to transcode their own files.
    - **Trigger Size**: Files larger than this will be identified for transcoding (e.g., 10 GB)
    - **Video Codec**: Choose H.265 (HEVC) for best compression
    - **Video CRF**: 23-28 recommended (higher = smaller file, lower quality)